 - Gather all ingredients before starting recipe.

-- Season the pork chops with kosher salt and allow to rest at room temperature for an hour before frying.
+- Season the pork chops with 1 tbsp kosher salt and allow to rest at room temperature for an hour before shallow frying.

-- Set up your work station before you heat the oil, this should include 2 sheets of parchment paper with a bowl in the center; start with flour on the first, then egg and milk whisked together and then panko or bread crumbs on the second sheet,
+- Set up your work station before you heat the oil, this should include 2 sheets of parchment paper with a bowl in the center; start with 1 cup all-purpose flour on the first, then 1 egg and 1/4 cup milk whisked together and then 1 cup panko or dried bread crumbs on the second sheet.

-- Pour a generous amount of vegetable oil in a large frying pan, the oil should be about as deep as the thickness of one of the pork chops.
-There should be enough oil so that the oil reaches the sides of the pork chops but does not cover the top.
+- Pour a generous amount of vegetable oil in a large frying pan, the oil should be almost as deep as the thickness of one of the pork chops.
+There should be enough oil so that the oil reaches up most of the sides of the pork chops but does not cover the top.